 Social media has evolved into a major form of communication in our society.
-It has revolutionized how we communicate in our personal and professional life by instantly sharing information with family and friends.
+It has revolutionized how we communicate in our personal and professional lives by instantly sharing information with family and friends.

-Every year, individuals place more and more of their private information onto social media sites such as Facebook and Instagram.
+Every year, individuals place more and more of their private information on social media sites such as Facebook and Instagram.

 - photographs,